powerpak/bigBedSearch/README.md

        bigBedSearch file.bb query output.bed
     options:
-       -maxItems=N - if set, restrict output to first N items -fields=fieldList - search on this field name (OR field names, separated by commas.)
+       -maxItems=N - if set, restrict output to first N items -fields=fieldList - search on this field name (OR field names, separated by commas).
-            Default is to search all indexed fields in the order they were saved.
+            Default is to search all indexes, in the order they were saved.

 ## License